Dearest Love,

 Be safe.
 This means, be present.
 Pay attention to what is happening right now and do what you think is right.
 Use your head, your intuition, your observations, everything you got to make decisions that are going to keep you alive and your life in good working order.
 It's clear with this directive that no one elses' judgment or assessment of "safe" is really useful here.
 Only one person can drive the car.
 Only one person is responsible for your life.

-1. Make your passengers feel safe.
+Make your passengers feel safe.
 Other people's feelings matter.
 That is, if they like you and trust you well enough to go with you wherever you are going, and you like and trust them well enough to go with them, their feelings need to be considered.
 Just because you are being safe does not mean that the people around you are going to feel safe.
 Two totally separate issues.
-As the daughter of a
+This means to some degree being willing to take responsibility for someone else's experience.
+This is a wildly generous and potentially dangerous act.
+One that we tend to take on too lightly and to have inadequate skill to perform well.
+Kindness and compassion go a long way.
+Listening and communicating clearly go a long way.
+Discerning who you ride with is maybe the most important factor.

 You know what was never mentioned in this list of priorities?
 Get where you are trying to go.
 I love a point B. I love destinations.
 I love goals.
 I would put it as number 4.
 I also recognize that miracles happen when I let go of the agenda.
 When I stay present, care for the people around me and the basics, the direction and destination can happen pretty effortlessly.